 The migrant crisis is not a sign that Schengen requires an external border to function.
 Rather, we need closer political union to distribute the migrants across the EU.

-The Brexit vote is not a sign that rule from Brussels is unpopular and should be less far-reaching.
+The Brexit vote is not a sign that rule from Brussels is unpopular and should be curtailed.
 Rather, it is an opportunity for the EU to press ahead with projects which Britain had opposed.

 The British answer